-In his research career, Professor Morris has published over 120 articles in the leading psychology and management journals on topics such as individual decision making, interpersonal influence, and social networks, with a particular emphasis on the influence of culture.
-His work has received many awards from scholarly societies for its originality and influence, including the Society for Experimental Social Psychology and the Society for Judgment and Decision Making, among others.
+In his research career, Professor Morris has published over 200 articles in the leading psychology and management journals on topics such as individual decision-making, interpersonal influence, and social networks.
+His early research on culture and cognition played a key role in the blossoming of the field of cultural psychology.
+His scientific papers have received international awards from scholarly societies in the fields of social psychology, judgment and decision-making, psychology in the public interest, Asian psychology, management, human resources, marketing, and others.
 He is a founding editor of the journal Management and Organization Review and an associate editor at several other journals.
 He has served on National Academy of Science and National Science Foundation panels advising the Armed Services about managing cultural differences.

 Prior to joining the Columbia in 2001, Professor Morris was a tenured Professor at Stanford’s Graduate School of Business and Psychology Department.
 He served as a visiting professor at the Chinese University of Hong Kong in 1995 and at the University of Hong Kong in 2000 and at Universitat Pompeu Fabra in 2008.
 He earned a Ph.D. from the University of Michigan in 1993 and B.A from Brown in 1986.